-Due, in part, to the lack of dedicated high-capacity rapid rail transit to the Far South Side, zoning in the RLE project area reflects the low-density, auto-oriented type of development that occurs when residents and businesses are physically isolated with limited opportunities to walk to daily destinations.
+Due, in part, to the lack of dedicated high-capacity rapid rail transit to the Far South Side, zoning in the RLE project area reflects the low-density, when residents and businesses are physically isolated with limited opportunities to walk to daily destinations.
 As a result, the current zoning within the station areas is often inconsistent with current development trends and the future vision for Far South Side communities.
-The TSD Plan identifies potential modifications to existing zoning that would be beneficial to support the desired transit-supportive development.
+The TSD Plan identifies potential modifications to existing zoning that would be beneficial to support the desired transitsupportive development.